OpenTime-Format/spec/README.md

 | **Event** | Blocks of time on your calendar |
 | **Appointment** | Events with attendees |

-Items can be nested inside **Odysseys** — containers that hold any combination of types.
+Items can be nested inside **projects** — containers that hold any combination of types.
 A client project.
 A product launch.
 A semester of study.

 ## Extensibility